peychart/chef-ldap-checkbackend/README.md

  This chef cookbook installs the components which allow to control the update of all the slave databases in ldap clusters...

- Depends in the snmp cookbook.
+ Depends on: 'cookbook-snmp' && 'xinetd'.

 ## Supported Platforms